bf4/webtrees/modules/googlemap_readme.txt

 4 LATI <Latitude>
 (Make sure you use the "3 MAP" record after a PLAC record.)
 The MAP, LONG and LATI lines should be added directly after the PLAC line.
-In the ‘edit’ function pop-up window, there is a ‘+’ (plus sign) under ‘Place’ where you can select a country, state, county, and city that exists in your PhpGedview ‘place’ file.
+In the â€˜editâ€™ function pop-up window, there is a â€˜+â€™ (plus sign) under â€˜Placeâ€™ where you can select a country, state, county, and city that exists in your PhpGedview â€˜placeâ€™ file.
 This can help avoid duplications by various spellings or versions of the same place.
-The PhpGedView configuration allows for ‘expanded’ editing if that option is selected.
+The PhpGedView configuration allows for â€˜expandedâ€™ editing if that option is selected.

 It is also possible to define a MAP record within a ADDR record, even though